Your browser is not supported

 But the digital cash system will have costs to run and we're still working out who should cover those costs and what fees, if any, will be charged to consumers.
 This is something we'll consider based on feedback we've received and further work.

-One of our 6 principles for digital cash is ‘universal’.
+One of our 6 principles for Digital Cash is ‘universal’.
 To be universal, it must be accessible.
-Digital cash has the potential to support inclusion as it is not profit driven and you won’t need a bank account to access it.
+Digital Cash has the potential to support inclusion because it is not profit driven and you won’t need a bank account to access it.

-We are prioritising accessibility when designing digital cash.
-This includes providing the consultation materials in alternate formats such as Braille, New Zealand Sign Language, Easy Read, Audio and Large Print.
-These will be available soon.
+We're prioritising accessibility when designing Digital Cash.
+This included providing the consultation materials in alternate formats such as Braille, New Zealand Sign Language, Easy Read, Audio and Large Print.
+We heard from disabled communities that current payment options don't always meet their needs.

 Common questions